VascoSequeira/drc-algorithms/README.md

 To assess the algorithms, four types of channel SNR variations have been considered: downward sinusoidal, upward sinusoidal, sinusoidal and step-wise.
 All these variations were tested with the three types of channel classification: AWGN, ITU Good and ITU Poor.
 Seventy two different cases were assessed, whose results can be consulted in the Dissertation pdf file, and the respective code in the Matlab file.

+# Source Publication
+Please cite the following paper in your publications, if you have used any content of this site, in your work:

+Vasco Sequeira, Maria Paula Queluz, António Rodrigues, José Sanguino, Pedro Grifo, "Data Rate Change Algorithms  for Efficient HF Communications",  Int.
+Conf. on Military Communications and Information Systems,  ICMCIS 2018, Warsaw, Poland, 22-23 May 2018

 # References
 [1] S. Trinder and A. Gillespie, “Optimisation of the STANAG 5066 ARQ Protocol to Support High Data Rate HF Communication,” in Proceedings of IEEE Military Communications Conference (MILCOM) 2001, Washington, DC, October 2001.